Consider the following question:

 This recent trend to “Declare the Metaverse” is not surprising as it never was a clear concept in the first place.
 There never was an official governing body that could authoritatively state what can and cannot be the metaverse.

-“Metaverse” did not just describe a concept, it also carried a certain gestalt – it evoked a certain style and form, rolled into a future vision of life in virtuality.
-And as we developed that new life online, it was inevitably shaped by these visions.
-Gradually, the concept of the metaverse evolved, as new expectations, assumptions, and visions for future life online emerged.
+The reason why the term “Metaverse” is nevertheless interesting is that it not just describes a concept, it also carries a certain Gestalt – it evokes a certain style and form, rolled into a future vision of life in virtuality.
+Gradually, this understanding of the metaverse has evolved since the 1970s, as new expectations, assumptions, and visions for future life online emerged.

 Looking beyond the recent hype around the metaverse and the ensuing narrative conflict, I started to wonder: How good is this history documented?
 Did we, the metaverse expert community, still remember those discussions around technical and social concepts?
 The ideologies behind them, and the resulting interpretations and visions for a metaverse?
 And where they originally came from?